Ah Yat Seafood Restaurant – Half-Priced Dim Sum Delights

 Deep-fried Seafood Roll

 Here’s a closer look.
-The strands of “hair” form a thick coat around each deep-fried roll, holding a blended mixture of seafood at the center.
+The strands of “hair” form a thick coat around each deep-fried roll, holding a blended mixture of seafood at the centre.
 It was very, very crispy and a delight to eat, especially with that “crunch, crunch” sound that comes with each chew!

 I have to say that we really got much bang for our buck.
 With the 50% or 30% discount, most of the dishes cost only $1.60 or $1.90 each!
 Tell me, where else can you find such cheap dim sum in a nice restaurant in Singapore?